WRITE A REVIEW

 I HATE THIS STUFF!
 I can't get over how much this sunscreen sucks.
 This might be the worst product I have ever tried in my life.
 Leaves a gross film on your skin and if you try to rub it off it comes off and makes you look like your skin is shedding.
 I wish I would've read the reviews here before buying this $15 sunscreen.

+This is a very weird product.
+Smells like stale sesame seeds.
+Is really too moisturising.
+Stains clothes.
+And leaves a white cast to your skin.
+The only plus: it didn't irritate my skin like so many other ss.
+Burt's Bees is a kinda hit or miss line and they don't seem to have the natural bit down.
+Pass on this one.
 EDIT: I have a sunburn after 20 minutes in the sun, it's rolling off my skin in pills where I didn't get it all washed off afterward, and I have a big zit (and I'm 58--give me a break here, I never get big zits).
 I hate this and I'm writing to BB to tell them.
 This isn't simply about the product not being the right one for me, this is a seriously bad product.

 The worst sunsceen I've ever used.
 Doesn't spread well, leaves a white cast, balls up, smells awful.

 Hair: Brown, Curly, Coarse